orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 - [ ] https://tomorrowcorporation.com/humanresourcemachine

-- [ ] What are mistakes in trying to spin up new projects/languages?
-- [ ] What can be (partially) compiled to what using what?
-(Natively supported vs finding (accidental) symmetries to allow for compilation)
-	- [ ] Apply this question again by loosely changing constraints?

 - [ ] *Just exclude the ones without open licenses. ; or if the project is big enough might as well contact all of them to lift the licenses*
 ### Some other ways of possibly extending this list (non-completed tangents):